ackinacki/ackinacki/README.md

   PROXIES:
     - PROXY_IP:8085
 ```
-When the proxy service starts, a certificate will be created.
-The proxy requires a certificate to communicate with the Block Keepers.
+When the Proxy starts, a certificate is created for communication with Block Keepers.
 Specify the Block Keepers’ signing keys in your inventory.
 Block Keepers must be included in the Block Keeper set.

+🚨 **Important:**
+The Proxy certificate must be signed with the key of the BK located behind this Proxy.
+Using a key from another BK may disrupt routing and lead to data loss.

 ### Prepare Your Inventory